You are about to wipe a card. How sure are you?

 Stow reads the camera and files everything into a clean, consistent folder tree.

-A working drive and a backup.
-Stow reads the card once and writes to both at the same time.
+A working drive and a backup, or more if you want them.
+Stow reads the card once and writes to all of them at the same time.

 Read the verdict